-I agree to abide by any and all occupational and health safety rules and other specific requests by the University and the clinical facility for my safety and the safety of others (including the use of respiratory protection and/or personal protective equipment), as well as all of the University's and the clinical facility's rules and policies applicable to all activities related to this program.
+I agree to abide by any and all occupational and health safety rules and other specific requests by Averett University ("the University") and the clinical facility for my safety and the safety of others (including the use of respiratory protection and/or personal protective equipment), as well as all of the University's and the clinical facility's rules and policies applicable to all activities related to this program.
 I understand that the University and the clinical facility reserve the right to exclude my participation in this program if my participation or behavior is deemed detrimental to the safety or welfare of others.
-In consideration for being permitted to participate in this program, and because I have agreed to assume the risks involved, I hereby agree that I am responsible for any resulting personal injury or illness which may occur as a result of my participation or arising from my participation in this program, unless any such personal injury or illness is directly due to the negligence or intentional act of the University and/or the clinical facility.
+In consideration for being permitted to participate in this program, and because I have agreed to assume the risks involved, I hereby represent that I have read and understand this Agreement and I agree that I am responsible for any resulting personal injury or illness which may occur as a result of my participation or arising from my participation in this program, unless any such personal injury or illness is directly caused by the negligence or intentional act of the University and/or the clinical facility.
 I understand that this Assumption of Risk form will remain in effect during any of my subsequent visits and program-related activities, unless a specific revocation of this document is filed in writing with the Averett University School of Nursing, at which time my visits to or participation in the program will cease.